Updated: Cecil County closings and cancellations

 Elkton Parks and Recreation has cancelled all activities and room rentals through March 29.
 Please contact the Parks and Recreation Office at 410-620-7964 or by email at parks@elkton.org with questions.

-Cecil County Animal Services has postponed four events because of the pandemic.
-The March 15 Hallmark Women's Celebration and Donation Drive, Coffee with Cats on March 22 as well as the monthly volunteer orientation, and Petsapalooza on March 28 will all be rescheduled.
+Cecil County Animal Services has postponed several events because of the pandemic.
+Coffee with Cats on March 22 as well as the monthly volunteer orientation, and Petsapalooza on March 28 will all be rescheduled.

+Also CCAS is taking donations for the animals in its care.
+Dog and cat food, treats, toys can be left in a donation box to the rear of the shelter at 3280 Augustine Herman Highway south of Chesapeake City.

 The State of the County Address, which was scheduled for March 19 and hosted by the North East Chamber of Commerce, has been postponed.
 A new date will be set soon according to chamber officials.